 In addition to the mark-recapture abundance estimates, ADF&G in 2017 began operating a sonar and drift gillnet apportionment project near Church Slough above Bethel in order to estimate daily and total abundance of adult salmon species returning to the Kuskokwim River.
 Given that the sonar is located above Bethel, the total abundance reported is in terms of numbers of Chinook Salmon escaping past the Bethel fishery.
-In order to calculate a total abundance estimate.
-The preliminary abundance estimate for Chinook Salmon at the sonar site in 2017 was 61,500 (45,800 - 77,100 fish) (FWS 2017b).
+In order to calculate a total abundance number, estimated Chinook Salmon harvest below Bethel would need to added to the sonar abundance estimate.
+The preliminary abundance estimate for Chinook Salmon at the sonar site in 2018 was 103,300 (88,800-117,700 fish) (FWS 2018).
 As 2017 was the first year the sonar was in full operation, the initial results should be taken into consideration carefully until the project has accumulated enough years' worth of data.
 The data collected for this project is not currently used in the run-reconstruction for Kuskokwim River Chinook Salmon; however, once enough data is accumulated and any kinks are identified and fixed, the sonar data will be pursued and analyzed as an additional data source to be used in the run-reconstruction.